stefanbesler/twingrind/README.md

 ### pytwingrind python-module

-Open a command prompt and navigate to the *pytwingrind-0.2.1-py3-none-any.whl* file.
+Open a command prompt and navigate to the *pytwingrind-0.3.0-py3-none-any.whl* file.
 Then use the following command to install the python module on your system.
 Make sure that your python environment is reachable in your path variable.

 ```
-pip install pytwingrind-0.2.1-py3-none-any.whl
+pip install pytwingrind-0.3.0-py3-none-any.whl
 ```

 After running the command successfully, the executable `twingrind.exe` should be available in your path.

 ## Preparation

+### Backup your source code

+Before profiling you should backup your code by commiting it to your version-control system or at least copy & paste it to a different location.
+The script will modify your existing source code and although it has been tested thoroughly, it is always better to err on the side of caution.

+### Prepare your source code

 Most of the profiling boilerplate code is generated by the Twingrind command *prepare*.
 However, a call to Twingrind.Profiler() has to be manually inserted as the **first line** of the **first PLC** in your task.